mengelbart/rtp-over-quic-draft/draft-ietf-avtcore-rtp-over-quic.md

 packetized in RTP packets to be transmitted over QUIC.

 Rate Adaptation:
-: A mechanism to help a sender determine its sending rate, in order to maximize the amount of information that is sent to a receiver, without causing queues to build beyond a reasonable amount, causing "buffer bloat" and "jitter".
-Rate adapation is distinct from congestion control, because if a sender has multiple media streams to the receiver, the sending rate for each media stream, taken in total, must not be high enough to cause congestion on the path these media streams share between sender and receiver.
+: A mechanism to help a sender determine and adjust its sending rate, in order to maximize the amount of information that is sent to a receiver, without causing queues to build beyond a reasonable amount, causing "buffer bloat" and "jitter".
+Rate adapation is one way to accomplish congestion control for realtime media, especially when a sender has multiple media streams to the receiver, because the sum of all sending rates for media streams must not be high enough to cause congestion on the path these media streams share between sender and receiver.

 Receiver:
 : An endpoint that receives media in RTP packets and may send or receive RTCP packets.